raspberrypilearning/tell-a-story/en/step_1.md

 ## Introduction

-In this project, you'll learn how to create your own webpage to tell a story, joke or poem.
+In this project, you'll learn how to create your own webpage to tell a story, joke, or poem.

 ### What you will make

-Scroll down in the Trinket to see the punch line!
+Scroll down in the trinket to see the punch line!

 <div class="trinket">
   <iframe src="https://trinket.io/embed/html/c8afdef912?outputOnly=true&start=result" width="600" height="450" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen>